Drain-Web/backend-basic/README.md

 Designed to follow the closest as possible the JSON version of [Delft-FEWS API](https://publicwiki.deltares.nl/display/FEWSDOC/FEWS+PI+REST+Web+Service) so that they are exchangeable.

+Current implementation available at [https://hydro-web.herokuapp.com/](https://hydro-web.herokuapp.com/).

-Developed using Django REST framework on Python 3.8 Linux.
+Developed using Django REST framework on Python 3.8.8 Linux.
 Also tested on Python 3.7.6 Windows 10.

 ## Endpoints already implemented